 - An EPC Pure Identity URI as specified in Section 6.3.
 This is a string that matches the EPC-URI production of the grammar in Section 6.3. - A selection of a binary coding scheme to use.
-This is one of the the binary coding schemes specified in the "EPC Binary Coding Scheme" column of Table 15.
-The chosen binary coding scheme must be one that corresponds to the EPC scheme in the EPC Pure Identity URI. - A filter value, if the "Includes Filter Value" column of Table 15 indicates that the binary encoding includes a filter value.
+This is one of the binary coding schemes specified in the "EPC Binary Coding Scheme" column of Table 12-2.
+The chosen binary coding scheme must be one that corresponds to the EPC scheme in the EPC Pure Identity URI. - A filter value, if the "Includes Filter Value" column of Table 12-2 indicates that the binary encoding includes a filter value. - The value of the attribute bits. - The value of the user memory indicator.